bevyengine/bevy-website/content/contribute/introduction.md

 - **Thoughtful public interfaces over maximal configurability**: Symbols and APIs should be private by default.
 Every public API should be thoughtfully, and consistently, designed.
 Don't expose unnecessary internal implementation details.
 Don't allow users to "shoot themselves in the foot", instead favor one "happy path" API over multiple APIs for different use cases.
 - **Test what you need to**: Write useful tests.
 Don't write tests that aren't useful.
 We *generally* aren't strict about unit testing every line of code.
 We don't want you to waste your time.
 But at the same time:
   - Most new features should have at least one minimal [example](https://github.com/bevyengine/bevy/tree/main/examples).
 These also serve as simple integration tests, as they are run as part of our CI process.
-  - The more complex or "core" a feature is, the more strict we are about unit tests.
-Use your best judgement here.
-We will let you know if your pull request needs more tests.
-We use Rust's built in [testing framework].
+  - The more complex, or "core", a feature is, the more strict we are about unit tests.
+Use your best judgement here, and we will let you know if your pull request needs more tests.
+  - We use Rust's built in [testing framework].
 - **Welcome new contributors**: Invest in new contributors.
 Help them fill knowledge and skill gaps.
 Don't ever gatekeep Bevy development according to notions of required skills or credentials.
 Help new developers find their niche.
 - **Civil discourse**: We need to collectively discuss ideas, and the best ideas *should* win, but conversations need to remain respectful at all times.
 Remember that we're all in this together and always follow our [Code of Conduct].